Migrating Veeam Backup & Replication to Another Backup Server

 - At the Restore Mode step of the wizard, select Migrate.

-- Follow the next steps of the wizard.
-Specify the configuration settings as described in the steps of Restoring Configuration Database.
+- Complete the wizard as described in section Restoring Configuration Database.

-If you have local repositories, after migration to another VM they may be displayed as empty.
+- If you have local repositories, after migration to another machine they may be displayed as empty.
 In this case, add them again and remap the jobs.

 - Enable your backup jobs and backup copy jobs.
 Take a closer look at your backup infrastructure to ensure that everything is working as expected.